bgruening/galaxytools/chemicaltoolbox/README.rst

 JMol Editor Installation
 ========================

-`JMol Editor`_ needs be run on a webserver, this is how to setup the server:
+`JMol Editor`_ needs be run on a separate webserver, this is how to setup the server:

 .. _JMol Editor: http://wiki.jmol.org/index.php/Jmol_as_editor